Patchman Music Presents

 In past years, Judd has been a stout Crumar EVI advocate but recently he has found his sound with Nyle Steiner's MIDI EVI connected to an Apple PowerBook laptop loaded with Native Instruments soft synths such as their flagship sampler Kontakt.

-You can learn more about wind controllers such as the EVI by visiting the Wind Controller FAQ.
+You can learn more about wind controllers such as the EVI Judd plays by visiting the Wind Controller FAQ.

 Judd Miller Discography